welinder/cubam/README.md

 If you don't want to install it for your system, you can install it into an `install` directory in the CUBAM root.

     python setup.py install --install-purelib install --install-platlib install

+# Copyright and Licence #

+This software is licensed under the Clear-BSD license.

+Copyright (c) 2011-2012 Peter Welinder